 “Tens of thousands” of pay-as-you-go energy customers disconnected from their supplies last year because they couldn’t afford to top up the meter, Ofgem has revealed.

-Here’s a roundup of the biggest headlines this week in the mobile, broadband, and energy markets:
+Here’s a roundup of the week’s mobile, broadband, and energy news:

 Consumers are switching energy tariffs at record rates, with many abandoning Big Six suppliers in favour of smaller competitors, a report from Ofgem has found.